fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

     og_image: /assets/images/mtgscan/arena_cards.jpg
 ---

-Mtgscan is a project aiming at recognizing Magic cards from an image (a photo or a screenshot), using OCR. <br>
+Mtgscan is a project aiming at recognizing Magic cards from an image (a photo or a screenshot), using OCR (Optical Character Recognition). <br>
 <center><b><a href="http://mtgscan.net">Test the application (an URL to an image is pre filled)</a></b></center>

 <center>